Wakefield Trinity: Colours

 Wakefield Trinity's colours are red, white and blue.
 Traditionally most of their kits are predominantly white with a red and blue V or a blue and red hoop although some kits have been predominantly blue or red.

 Kit sponsors and manufacturers

 Rivalries

 Wakefield Trinity's main rivals are Castleford who they play in the Calder Derby.
 The stadiums are only 8 miles apart.
-Each year Wakefield and Castleford compete for the Adam Watene trophy, named after a much loved player who played for both teams but was taken tragically too soon.
+Each year Wakefield and Castleford compete for the Adam Watene trophy, named after a much-loved player who played for both teams but was taken tragically too soon.
 They also have another local rivalry with Featherstone Rovers although this is considered a lesser rival in recent years as they play in different leagues.
 Both Wakefield and Castleford have both been more successful than Featherstone Rovers in recent years.

-There is a historic rivalry with Leeds as both were successful in the 60s and 70s and competed in some major games, the most famous being the 1968 challenge cup final where Leeds won in controvertial fashion.

-Wakefield have other West Yorkshire rivalries with Huddersfield and Bradford.
+There is a historic rivalry with Leeds as both were successful in the 60s and 70s and competed in some major games, the most famous being the 1968 Challenge Cup final where Leeds won in controversial fashion.
+Wakefield has other West Yorkshire rivalries with Huddersfield and Bradford.